Return to Home Goto Next SectionThe Ft. Hancock web site has some oral histories.

 In hardly any time at all, Col. Kramer was in "my" Radar Control van with the IFC platoon leader, 2nd Lt.
 O... , who had recently graduated from Ranger School (a rather elite physical combat facility.)
 Sorry - I must introduce 2nd Lt.
 O...
 He was a pleasant short rosy faced look-alike to Audy Murphy, a WWII combat hero, and briefly movie actor.

 I don't think 2nd Lt.
-O... had ever intentionally peered into the cabinet.
+O... had ever intentionally peered into that or any technical space.
 And it was evident that Col. Kramer had at least the names and general functions of the various chassis well in hand.
 And Col. Kramer was *very* unhappy that an IFC officer could not verify that the tracking radar equipment was properly adjusted and working correctly.

-I was partially hidden behind one of the doors of the cabinet (in the TTR range operator's chair) - trying to be very small and quiet - like a mouse sensing great danger.
+I was partially hidden behind one of the doors of the cabinet (in the TTR elevation operator's chair) - trying to be very small and quiet - like a mouse sensing great danger, the cat.

 The discussion quickly turned into a heated chewing out of Lt.
 O... by a loud, sharp, aware, probing, highly irritated Col. Kramer.
 In my twenty three years I had heard various levels of "reaming" but this was off the charts - memorable to this day.

-In my 77 years of "interesting" experiences, it still rings the bell for the most probing, intimidating, life and career threatening reaming I have ever heard !!
-That reaming far outclassed the mere in-your-face shouting of the TV/movie drill instructors.
+In my now 80 years (2012) of "interesting" life experiences, it still rings the bell for the most probing, intimidating, life and career threatening reaming I have ever heard !!
+That reaming far outclassed any mere in-your-face shouting of the TV/movie drill instructors.
 Lt.
 O...'s goals in life, his hoped for military career, his relations with people, his responsibilities for the safety of Chicago and his family, his suitability for adult life, his childhood, his future manhood, ... all came in for harsh analysis.

 The reaming moved away from me, and I opened a port hole in the van, crawled out of it, and fled, not wishing to see a grown man sob.